Hemanga Biswas

-Hemanga Biswas (14 December 1912 – 22 November 1987) was an Indian singer, composer, author and political activist, known for his literature in Bengali and Assamese, advocacy of peoples music, drawing from genres of folk music, including Bhatiali originally popular among the fishermen of Bengal.
+Hemanga Biswas (Note: Bengali/হেমাঙ্গ বিশ্বাস, /bn/, /as/.)
+(Bengali/হেমাঙ্গ বিশ্বাস, /bn/; 14 December 1912 – 22 November 1987) was an Indian singer, composer, author and political activist, known for his literature in Bengali and Assamese, advocacy of peoples music, drawing from genres of folk music, including Bhatiali originally popular among the fishermen of Bengal.

 Early life

 Biswas was born in a Bengali Hindu family of Habiganj, Sylhet, British India (now in Bangladesh) on 14 December 1912 to Harakumar and Sarojini Biswas.
 He went to the Middle English School in Habiganj.
 He studied at the George Institution of Dibrugarh from 1925 to 1927 when Nilmoni Phukan was its headmaster.
 There he became interested in Assamese culture.
 He attended Habiganj Government High School in 1930.
-He also studied in MC College, Sylhet from 1930–1931.
+He also studied in MC College, Sylhet from 1930 to 1931.
 Biswas embraced the values of communism during his college years and wrote poems and plays on equal rights.
 During this time he started performing "gana sangeet."
 He did not complete his formal education.
 Biswas became involved in a movement to ensure the rights of tea garden laborers, farmers, and the underprivileged throughout the region.
 For his political convictions, he was arrested in 1930.
 He was also associated with the Indian People's Theatre Association.
 He married Ranu Dutta, a high school teacher, in 1959.
 Their son, Moinak Biswas (professor of Film Studies at Jadavpur University & filmmaker), was born in 1960 and their daughter, Rongili Biswas (a writer & professor of Economics) was born in 1967.